 Pseudo-distributed mode differs from standalone mode in that each of the component processes run in a separate JVM.
 It differs from distributed mode in that each of the separate processes run on the same server, rather than multiple servers in a cluster.
-For more information, see Configuring HBase in Pseudo-Distributed Mode on page 24.
+For more information, see Configuring HBase in Pseudo-Distributed Mode on page 25.

 You can manage and configure various aspects of HBase using Cloudera Manager.
-For more information, see Managing HBase on page 43.
+For more information, see Managing the HBase Service.